Adam-Schlichtmann/CSCE466FinalProject/README.md

    - You need to create a directory where Mongo will store database files.
    - This directory should have write permissions for the current user.
    - Then, you need to run MongoD(Mongo Daemon), which is a background process that handles data requests.
-   - By default, MongoD expects the data directory to be/data/dbin the root of your drive.
+   - By default, MongoD expects the data directory to be /data/db in the root of your drive.
    - You have to create this directory
    Creating \data\db: Mac System
    - Open the Terminal and type following: